 Financial information can be overwhelming.
 If you are like many families and living paycheck-to-paycheck, below are a few actionable steps that you can take to start setting your financial foundation.
 Remember that none of this is easy, even though it seems simple on paper.
-With that being said, if you commit to improving your financial life, you will make progress.
-Not all of us will build generational wealth during our lifetime, but even if we don’t quite get to the finish line, following these steps will significantly improve your financial life.
+That said, if you commit to improving your economic life, you will make progress.
+Not all of us will build generational wealth during our lifetime, but even if we don’t quite get to the finish line, following these steps will significantly improve our financial life.

 1) Track Your Expenses

 We all have to start somewhere.
-To make changes in your financial life, you first need to understand where your money is going.
-Tracking your expenses for a couple of months, so you know where your money is going is a critical first step.
+To make changes in your financial life, you must first understand where your money is going.
+Tracking your expenses for a couple of months so you know where your money is going is a critical first step.

-The good news is that there are plenty of apps that will help you track your expenses.
+The good news is that plenty of apps will help you track your expenses.
 We use Mint to track our expenses.
-After downloading the app, it only took a few minutes to get our accounts linked.
-J.D.
-Roth at getting Rich Slowly has an excellent tutorial on getting set up with Mint.
-There are dozens of other apps out there that will also allow you to track your spending.
+After downloading the app, it only took a few minutes to link our accounts.
+Dozens of other apps will also allow you to track your spending.

 2) Establish an Emergency Fund

 Personal finance is much more behavioral than technical.
 One of the most frustrating aspects of trying to get your financial life in order is the surprises that come up along the way.
 Nothing will derail and demotivate you more than your HVAC unit going out or an unexpected medical expense.
-We recently spent $11,000 to waterproof our basement after getting flooded this spring.
+After getting flooded this spring, we recently spent $11,000 to waterproof our basement.